ahmed-aljabri/websvr/README.md

 # Rust HTTP server implementation

-The goal of this project is to pick from where [The Rust Book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html) left off and enhance it to become more useful and complete.
+The goal of this project is to pick from where [The Rust Book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html) left off and enhance its implementation from a simplistic & demonstrative state to a more robust implementation.

-The enhancements / modifications will be documented and shared in my blog.
+Such enhancements include:
+- Swap calls to _unwrap_ with proper error handling.
+- Document _Threadpool_ further and its public methods.
+- Test the library's functionality.

 ## Disclaimer

-This project is solely for educational purposes (It was written to learn rust) and does not meet the standards to be utilized in production environments.
+This project is solely for educational purposes (It was written to learn rust).